Canon 1D Mark II vs Panasonic FZ1000

 - More modern: Reflects 10 years and 4 months of technical progress since the 1D Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the FZ1000 is the clear winner of the contest (20 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the FZ1000 is the clear winner of the contest (23 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 1D Mark IV« »||-||89/100||-||5/5||-||Oct 2009||4,999||-||Canon 1D Mark IV|